MariamBiltawi/Arabic_RC_datasets/README.md

 >      }
 >
 >
->  If Only updated CLEF is experimented:
+>  If Only updated CLEF is experimented, please cite the following two papers:
 >
 >      @inproceedings{biltawi2020towards,
 >        title={Towards Building an Open-Domain Corpus for Arabic Reading Comprehension},